dilhan2013/cordova-plugin-windows-filepicker/README.md

 #File picker for windows platform
-Use this plugin to allow selecting any kind of files using windows file picker window.
+This plugin enables use to select files using native file selector dialog in windows.
+You can also provide specific file type such as *.pdf, *.docx

 ### Simple Usage ###